umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/extension-points/custom-property-editors-support.md

 ## Output expansion support

 Output expansion allows us to conditionally add another level of detail to the Delivery API output.
-Usually, these additional details are "expensive" to retrieve (e.g. requiring database access to populate).
+Usually, these additional details are "expensive" to retrieve (for example, requiring database access to populate).
 By applying output expansion, we provide the option for the caller of the API to opt-in explicitly to this "expensive" operation.
 From the caller's perspective, the alternative might be an even more expensive additional round-trip to the server.

 In our example, output expansion is implemented within `ConvertIntermediateToDeliveryApiObject()`.
 By considering the value of the `expanding` parameter, we can modify the `BuildDeliveryApiCustomPicker()` method as follows: